bsdpot/potluck/caddy-s3-nomad/CHECKLIST.md

 * `caddy-s3-nomad.ini`

 ## Go Version
-When `go` version changes updated the package install line and git sparse checkout lines in:
+If set to a version, then when `go` version changes updated the package install line and git sparse checkout lines in:
 * `caddy-s3-nomad.sh`

 ## Quarterly Package Updates
 Every new quarterly pkg release, update this line to next applicable quarter
 ```
-git pull --depth=1 origin 2024Q4
+git pull --depth=1 origin 2025Q1
 ```
 in:
 * `caddy-s3-nomad.sh`